NicolasGrosjean/ParatranzDeepL/README.md

 ## Install

-Subscribe to the Chrome extension **TODO** on a Chromium web browser (Brave, Opera, Google Chrome, Edge, or ...)
+Subscribe to [the Chrome extension](https://chromewebstore.google.com/detail/paratranzdeepl/inghghdkggehaibanbmfbhkjkopbkloi) on a Chromium web browser (Brave, Opera, Google Chrome, Edge, or ...)

 ## Configuration